gvdb/crowns/README.md

 ## Playing the Game
 Play progresses clock-wise, starting with the first player to the left of the dealer.
 A player’s turn consists of three phases in the following order (DAD):
-1.	__Draw:__ At the beginning of their turn the player must draw one card from the deck and add it to their hand
+1.	__Draw:__ At the beginning of their turn the player must draw one card from the deck and add it to their Stronghold (i.e. hand)
 2.	__Actions:__ The player has three actions they may use on particular abilities
-3.	__Discard:__ If the player has more than 5 cards in their hand they must discard down to 5 cards.
+3.	__Discard:__ If the player has more than 5 cards in their Stronghold they must discard down to 5 cards.
 If they have 5 or less cards this phase is skipped

 ### Draw Phase
-* A player’s turn is started, by drawing 1 card from the top of the deck and adding it to their hand
+* A player’s turn is started, by drawing 1 card from the top of the deck and adding it to their Stronghold
 * A player cannot pass on this step
 * This step doesn’t cost an action.
 Actions are only used in the Action Phase
 * If there are no cards in the deck when the player begins their turn, this step is skipped and the player is allowed to finish their turn